Nelson Velazquez Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9 to pace the league.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff leads MLB.

-- The Blue Jays' 3.74 team ERA ranks first among all MLB pitching staffs.
+- The Blue Jays have a 3.72 team ERA that ranks first among all league pitching staffs.

-- Blue Jays pitchers combine to rank 16th in baseball in home runs given up (172 total, 1.2 per game).
+- Blue Jays pitchers combine to surrender 173 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- The righty's most recent appearance came on Sunday against the Colorado Rockies, when he tossed four innings, surrendering three earned runs while giving up six hits.
+- His last time out came on Monday against the Oakland Athletics, when the right-hander went six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.